 1. Less prioritization

-A property manager handling several properties won’t pay special attention to your rental investment.
+A property manager handling several properties may not pay special attention to your rental investment.
 If the team is small, they may especially focus on properties that signed up for higher tier management plans.
 However, if not, they’ll naturally concentrate on those that require more attention.
-If yours is an average property, service may be mediocre.

 Depending on the property management company you choose, the monthly cost may be substantial.
 On top of maintenance expenses, you might be paying for other additional charges.